janjiralakirankumar/DevOpsEssentials-CaseStudy/README.md

 $ sudo pip3 install awscli
 ```

-use aws configure and give your credentials
+Use aws configure and provide your credentials

 create a directory and inside that directory create your terraform files to create a instance